Memorial Day Weekend is the perfect opportunity to get away and log some family time in a brand new city.

 Take a Bike Ride

-The start of summer is the perfect time to snag two wheels and pedal this extremely bike-friendly city.
+The start of summer is the perfect time to snag two wheels and pedal this rather bike-friendly city.

 Whether you want to use your bike to get around from attraction to attraction, or prefer to leisurely explore Boston’s many beautiful parks and trails, there are plenty of options.